sudhu26/data-science-portfolio/README.md

 git clone https://github.com/petersontylerd/docker-portfolio-vm.git
 ```

-2. [docker-portfolio-vm](https://github.com/petersontylerd/docker-portfolio-vm) contains a docker-compose file, which makes it simple to create a container and launch a jupyter kernel for seemless exploration of the portfolio.
+2. [docker-portfolio-vm](https://github.com/petersontylerd/docker-portfolio-vm) contains a docker-compose file, which makes it simple to create a container and launch a jupyter kernel for seamless exploration of the portfolio.

 Create a container using docker-compose: